 US retail sales

-In the next part of this series, we’ll look at the weather forecast and how it could impact natural gas prices.
+In the next part of this series, we’ll look at the performance of weekly crude oil inventories.